TL;DR:

 As you’ve probably figured, push ads use the same infrastructure as push notifications.
 Some major, well-known platforms include:

-• Apple Push Notification Service: for iOS devices
+- Apple Push Notification Service: for iOS devices.

-• Firebase Cloud messages: for Android devices
+- Firebase Cloud messages: for Android devices.

-• Web push protocol: for most web-browsers
+- Web push protocol: for most web browsers.

-If you’ve read the push ad type section carefully, you’ve noticed that not all of pushes need the above services.
+If you’ve read the push ad type section carefully, you’ve noticed that not all of the pushes need the above services.

 Well, don’t worry too much about these; in most DSPs (including ours), all you have to do is pick the desired user browser and device, and the rest aligns automatically.